Ards & North Down In Bloom's Story

 In 2021 this has already more than doubled to over 600 participants from across the borough.
-Each year winner and runners-up attend an award ceremony where they are presented with prizes that can be used to further enhance their areas.
-Every entry into the young people’s categories are presented with a certificate of recognition, regardless of where they place.
+Each year winners and runners-up attend an award ceremony where they are presented with prizes that can be used to further enhance their areas.
+Every entry into the young people’s categories is presented with a certificate of recognition, regardless of where they place.

 Ards and North Down Borough has a reputation for leading the way in its floral displays.
 It has won national and regional competitions with a common theme of hard work and enthusiasm by staff and local communities.

 Ards and North Down In Bloom group was proposed to act as the coordinating body to promote excellence, community involvement and environmental improvement.
 The aim was to make the borough greener, cleaner and more diverse.